 Their origins are from the 15th century, as Pope Sixtus IV (1471–1484) already made a previous alliance with the Swiss Confederation and built barracks in Via Pellegrino after foreseeing the possibility of recruiting Swiss mercenaries.
-After a period of inactivity, Innocent VIII (1484–1492) renewed the pact in order to use the Swiss mercenaries against the Duke of Milan.
-Alexander VI (1492–1503) later actually used the Swiss mercenaries during their alliance with the King of France.
+After a period of inactivity, Innocent VIII (1484–1492) renewed the pact to use the Swiss mercenaries against the Duke of Milan.
+Alexander VI (1492–1503) later used the Swiss mercenaries during their alliance with the King of France.

-In September 1505, the first contingent of 150 soldiers started their march towards Rome, under the command of Kaspar von Silenen, and entered the city on January 22, 1506, today given as the official date of the Guard’s foundation.
+In September 1505, 150 soldiers started their march towards Rome under Kaspar von Silenen.
+They entered the city on January 22, 1506, today given as the official date of the Guard’s foundation.
 “The Swiss see the sad situation of the Church of God, Mother of Christianity, and realize how grave and dangerous it is that any tyrant, avid for wealth, can assault with impunity, the common Mother of Christianity,” declared Huldrych Zwingli, a Swiss Catholic who later became a Protestant reformer.
-Pope Julius II later granted them the title “Defenders of the Church’s freedom”.
+Pope Julius II later granted them the title “Defenders of the Church’s freedom.”

-During their service, the Swiss mercenaries’ forces varied greatly in size over the years and have even been disbanded.
-Its first, and most significant, hostile engagement was on May 6, 1527, when 147 of the 189 Guards, including their commander, died fighting the troops of Holy Roman Emperor Charles V in the stand of the Swiss Guard during the Sack of Rome in order to allow Clement VII to escape through the Passetto di Borgo, escorted by the other 40 guards.
+During their service, the Swiss mercenaries’ forces varied greatly over the years and have even been disbanded.
+Its first and most significant, hostile engagement was on May 6, 1527, when 147 of the 189 Guards, including their commander, died fighting the troops of Holy Roman Emperor Charles V in the stand of the Swiss Guard during the Sack of Rome to allow Clement VII to escape through the Passetto di Borgo, escorted by the other 40 guards.
 The last stand battlefield is located on the left side of St Peter’s Basilica, close to the Campo Santo Teutonico (German Graveyard).